-Notably, it carries a number of familiar design cues from the Toyota Tacoma.
-Apart from the new grille and bumper, the Hilux Conquest also gets new LED headlamps and fog lamps which do illuminate the road well at night.
-The Navara Sport Edition, on the other hand, gets a more subtle look at the front, the grille is treated in chrome along with the fog light housings.
-LED lighting is only limited to the headlights leaving the fog lamps with regular halogens.
+Now, onto the Hilux Conquest.
+For starters, it carries a number of familiar design cues from the Toyota Tacoma.
+Apart from the new grille and bumper, the Hilux Conquest also gets new LED headlamps and fog lamps that illuminate the road well at night.
+What’s exclusive on the Hilux though are the sports bars which add points to its overall ruggedness.

 The Hilux Conquest’s rugged theme continues over the side, all thanks to the generous amount of black cladding.
 Plus, the side mirrors come with blinkers and it's also treated with a shiny black material that’s similar to the door handles.
-Ingress and egress have been made easier all thanks to the step board, while its shoes are then complemented by a set of 18-inch gloss black alloys wrapped in 265/60 tires.
+Ingress and egress is made easier thanks to the step boards, while its shoes are then complemented by a set of 18-inch gloss black alloys wrapped in 265/60 tires.

 Interior and technology

 Both pickups don’t look too flashy on the inside.
-For starters, the following cabins get an all-black layout, there are some trim pieces on each vehicle which gives the cabin a bit of a contrasting factor.
-Only the Navara Sport having leather upholstered seats, while the Hilux Conquest sticks with cloth upholstery.
+For starters, the cabins get an all-black color scheme, there are some trim pieces on each vehicle which gives the cabin a bit of contrast.
+Only the Navara PRO-4X having leather upholstered seats, while the Hilux Conquest sticks with cloth upholstery.
 Another fancy thing about the Navara are the Zero-Gravity front seats which provide elevated comfort levels for both the driver and front passenger.
-It is worth noting that space is more generous on the Hilux than on the Navara.

-Other essential features on both pickups include steering wheel-mounted controls, a push start button along with keyless entry, and an 8-inch infotainment system with a 6-speaker audio system, do take note that both screens come ready with Apple CarPlay and Android Auto for seamless smartphone integration.
-Only the Hilux Conquest 4x4 gets automatic climate control while the Navara Sport 4x4 comes with manual air conditioning.
+Other essential features on both pickups include steering wheel-mounted controls, a push start button along with keyless entry, automatic climate control, and an 8-inch infotainment system with a 6-speaker audio system, do take note that both screens come ready with Apple CarPlay and Android Auto for seamless smartphone integration.

 Ride and Comfort

+The Nissan Navara still holds the crown for ride and comfort.
 While most competitors in this segment come to have a typical rear leaf spring setup like the Hilux, the Navara, on the other hand, has better ride comfort all thanks to its rear multi-link suspension and coil springs.
+This is surprising since the Navara boasts a heavier payload capacity.

-Having a stiffer ride does reward a pickup with better payload capability, but the Navara’s suspension setup wins over this category as it goes through potholes and some uneven terrains in a softer manner.
+Having a stiffer ride does reward a pickup with better payload capability, but the Navara’s suspension setup wins over this category as it smoothens out potholes and some uneven terrain.
 That said, this makes it one of the most comfortable pickups today.

 WINNER: Nissan Navara

-The Hilux Conquest 4x4 is a bit more powerful than the Navara Sport 4x4.
-Respectively, the Toyota is run by a 2.8-liter turbo diesel that produces a mighty 201 hp and 500 Nm of torque, while the Nissan has a 2.5-liter turbo diesel that still produces a hefty 187 hp and 450 Nm of torque.
+The Hilux Conquest 2.8 DSL 4x4 AT is a bit more powerful than the Navara PRO-4X AT 4x4.
+The Toyota is run by a 2.8-liter turbo diesel that produces a mighty 201 hp and 500 Nm of torque, while the Nissan has a 2.5-liter turbo diesel that still produces a hefty 187 hp and 450 Nm of torque.

-As for the gearbox, the Navara Sport 4x4 can only be paired with a 7-speed automatic, while the Hilux Conquest 4x4 can be optionally mated with a 6-speed manual, however, the engine might have a slight decrease from its torque figures when doing so.
+As for the gearbox, the Navara PRO-4X can only be paired with a 7-speed automatic, while the Hilux Conquest 4x4 can be mated with a 6-speed manual, however, the engine might have a slight decrease from its torque figures when doing so.

 Given its more extensive power figures, plus, the availability of a manual for the top trim, the Hilux Conquest 4x4 wins this round.
 While the Navara’s power figures are slightly behind, it shall still remain as a trusted and capable choice in the segment given its tried and tested powerplant.